radoone/nameday-mcp/README.md

 ## Available Tools

 ### 1. find_name_day
-Find when a specific name has its name day.
+Find when a specific name has its nameday.

 **Parameters:**
 - `name` (string): The name to search for